benjaminsampica/bensampica.com/content/post/isazdodead/index.md

 Additionally, pipelines themselves must be associated manually with yaml files located in repositories which is just another place where they need their own permission structure (like [secrets](#secret--variable-management), [build validation](#creating--managing-build-validation), and [documentation](#maintaining-documentation)).

+In GitHub, workflows YAML files are discovered automatically when committed to the repository.

 I'm not going to dive into all the ways that GitHub Actions allow much more expressive YAML pipelines which simplify some jankiness and verbosity of Azure DevOps but you can look at the examples [here](https://pipelinestoactions.azurewebsites.net/home/CIExample) or even plug in your own YAML files and watch them shrink.

 ### Secret / Variable Management
-Like the [Documentation](#documentation) section, pipeline secrets and variables in Azure DevOps are managed outside the repository in the `Library` section, with their own permission structure.
+Like the [Documentation](#maintaining-documentation) section, pipeline secrets and variables in Azure DevOps are managed outside the repository in the `Library` section, with their own permission structure.
 Secrets are "_optionally_" secret and must be manually locked in order to actually hide them and must be replaced.
 If they aren't locked, they're a variable and viewable.

 However, in GitHub, secrets and variables are two separate things and referenced in two separate ways in workflows.
 Secrets, once set, are always secret and only can be replaced.
 Advanced GitHub features pair really well here to make sure secrets always stay secret and that people aren't accidentally setting secrets as variables (see [the Bots section](#bots)).